 The horse should be sedated for assessment of the tear, and an epidural performed if there is any straining.
-N-butylscopolammonium bromide (0.3 mg/kg, IV) may be given to decrease peristalsis.
+N-butylscopolammonium bromide (0.3 mg/kg, IV slowly) may be given to decrease peristalsis.
 A lidocaine enema may also reduce straining.
 A speculum should not be used, because it can worsen the tear.
 Digital palpation (preferably bare handed) is then carefully performed.
 A thin flap of tissue indicates a tear through only the mucosa.
 If a large cavity with a thin membrane is noted, a grade III tear is present.
 If intestine can be palpated, the tear is a grade IV.
-Visual confirmation can be made carefully using colonoscopy.
+Visual confirmation can be made carefully using colonoscopy/rectal endoscopy.

 At the referral facility, the tear is reassessed to identify additional damage sustained during transportation.
 An abdominocentesis is performed to check for peritonitis.
 After assessment, several treatment options are available.
 For grade II tears with no fecal contamination that are at risk of forming a diverticulum, primary repair using a rectal approach can be attempted using one-handed sutures.
 The horse should be monitored carefully for development of a perirectal abscess, which will require surgical drainage.
 For retroperitoneal tears with fecal contamination, the tear can be packed with iodine-soaked gauze and the cavity cleaned out daily.
 In mares, the cavity can be drained into the vagina, and the tear closed primarily.
 A laxative diet and analgesics are provided to decrease the pain of defecation.
 The most serious complication of retroperitoneal tears is development of an abscess that migrates forward into the abdominal cavity.
 This is prevented by ensuring appropriate drainage into the rectum or vagina.

 Grade III and IV tears can also be treated by insertion of a rectal liner using a ventral midline celiotomy.
 Rectal liners are made of a plastic ring glued to a rectal sleeve.
 The liner is introduced rectally by a nonsterile assistant and sutured to the small colon using an external circumferential suture pattern that allows the ring to slough in ~10 days, resulting in a small-colon anastomosis.
 The liner diverts the normal fecal passage until the tear has healed.
 In other cases, a loop colostomy can be performed to maintain patency of the distal segment.
 The colostomy is performed as the first step; after the tear has healed, colonic continuity is reestablished using a second surgical procedure.
 In all fecal diversion procedures, an attempt is made to close or approximate the tear.
-Laparoscopic suturing of rectal tears has been described experimentally.
+Laparoscopic suturing of rectal tears has been also described.